Green Driver State Incentives in Maryland

 For specifics, consult BGE's Residential EV Time-of-Use Pilot Schedule.

-Starting July 1, 2014 and continuing through June 30, 2017, the Electric Vehicles and Recharging Equipment-Rebates and Tax Credit Bill will:
+Through Fiscal Year 2023, the Electric Vehicles and Recharging Equipment-Rebates and Tax Credit Bill will:

 - Enhance incentive for the purchase and installation of EV recharging station equipment.